 Heck, you may even find that you have to adopt different parenting styles for each of your kids … because what works for one won’t usually work for the other.

 Hello!
-I’m a parenting of a picky eater after having one who eats everything under the sun!
+I’m a parent of a picky eater after having one who eats everything under the sun!

 And then, it’ll change for a new phase just when you think you have it figured out for this one.

 And, it looks like you don’t care if your children aren’t involved in more than one after school activity.

 We believe we’re supposed to be super mom based on what we believe about other moms.
 Comparison without the whole story is a bitch.